SabrinaAzlee/OSProject/README.md

 ***Questions:***

-1. What is default OS used to run the virtual environment for codespaces. ***(1 mark)*** Ubuntu Linux.
+1. What is default OS used to run the virtual environment for codespaces. ***(1 mark)***

+__Ubuntu Linux.__

 2. What are the two options of ram, disk and vcpu configuration you can have in running codespaces . ***(1 mark)***

-- 8GB RAM, 32GB disk, 2-core vcpu
+__- 8GB RAM, 32GB disk, 2-core vcpu.__
-- 16GB RAM, 32BB disk.
-4-core vcpu
+__- 16GB RAM, 32BB disk.
+4-core vcpu.__

-3. Why must we commit and sync our current work on source control? ***(1 mark)*** To ensure that all of the works are saved and backed up into the main repository.
-It is also important to ensure a systematic collaboration handling as it allows collaborators to have access to the latest change of the file.
+3. Why must we commit and sync our current work on source control? ***(1 mark)***

+__To ensure that all of the works are saved and backed up into the main repository.
+It is also important to ensure a systematic collaboration handling as it allows collaborators to have access to the latest change of the file.__

 ## Exploring the Terminal